t3hmun/t3hsite/_posts/2015-10-13-part-05-guide-to-the-complete-theme.md

 layout: post
 title: "Part 5: Guide to the Complete Theme"
 date: 2015-10-13
-description: I completed the theme, documenting as I went along, this post details the features and how to use them.
+description: "I completed the theme, documenting as I went along, this post details the features and how to use them."
 ---

 ## Overview

 After laying out the basics I proceeded to complete the theme using similar ideas to my original messy [Rather Simple Jekyll Theme]().
 However this time I had a the plan in place before proceeding to write it, hence the theme layout is much neater.
-It is also comprehensively documented, most of the ideas are laid out at the top of `/css/main.scss` and `_sass/_style.scss`.
+It is also comprehensively commented, most of the ideas are laid out at the top of `/css/main.scss` and `_sass/_style.scss`.
 Nevertheless an article is a much better format for such documentation.

+### Features From the User Perspective

+I've accessibility and ease of use were high on my list of priorities in the design.

+I've purposely avoided having menus or content on the sides of the page.
+There are many reasons for this:

+* Side menus don't flow with the page content.
+* Side menus are distracting.
+* Side menus are not small screen friendly.
+* Side menus don't work with special needs style-sheets.

+This site looks acceptable with when the CSS is deleted; this is one way of knowing how well reading mode and accessibility tools will cope with the site.

+The header hierarchy is rigorously obeyed.
+Sadly the HTML5 section hierarchy is not created all the way through because Kramdown does not produce HTML5 sections.
+However I believe the header hierarchy is enough for most modern tools to work with.

+### Features from the Developer Perspective

+If you look at the source, the ridiculous amount of comments will be obvious.
+This was done to help people who are still learning CSS, HTML and the other stuff with Jekyll.

+All sizes and colours are defined in variables in a single file `/css/main.scss` separate from the actual styling CSS.
+This means that you do not have to search through reams of CSS to change a size or colour.
+Simply find the relevant entry in the main file and change the value once for everything.

+Switching to a dark theme requires changing 2 colours and using `rougify` to output a suitable syntax stylesheet (see [Part 4 #Syntax]({{ site.url }}{{ site.baseurl }}/2015/10/04/part-04 css-and-sass-foundation-from-scratch.html#syntax)).

+There are very few classes used for styling.
+I've tried to stick to the basic HTML tags for most things.
+This makes the purpose of the CSS more obvious as most elements things stick to their default use.

 ## Markdown Usage